Promoting a soon to get very large portable carpet extraction company.

 At a time when many carpet cleaning technicians were moving from portable carpet cleaning extractors to truck-based units, U.S. Products, was concerned that their business would be negatively impacted.
-All their machines were portables.
+All their machines were portable.

 These were also hot-water portable extractors.
-In most cases, a hot-water extractor is more useful at removing soils such as grease, oil, wax, and other items that often find their way into carpet.
+In most cases, a hot-water extractor is more useful at removing soil such as grease, oil, wax, and other items that often find their way into carpet.
 However, as we will discuss later, this became a concern as the cleaning industry became “greener” focused.

 U.S. products had a lot going for it at the time.
 Their machines were considered some of the most powerful and effective hot-water extractors in the industry.
 Many referred to them as the “Mercedes” of carpet extractors because they were so well made.
 However, just like a Mercedes, they tended to be a bit pricey.

 When U.S. Products contacted AlturaSolutions, they asked us to do the following: